-Geist, a professor and founder of the Canadian Internet Policy and Public Interest Clinic, said that currently Canada has “robust” net neutrality regulations, but due to its proximity to the United States it can’t help but be the first to be impacted.
+Geist, a professor and founder of the Canadian Internet Policy and Public Interest Clinic, said that currently, Canada has “robust” net neutrality regulations, but due to its proximity to the United States, it can’t help but be the first to be impacted.
 Simply put, if this change transpires, it will impact Canadians, and other people around the world, on two different levels—business and consumer.

 Another worry would be something called zero-rating—when ISPs allow preferential sites to not impact a data plan—which is a form of price discrimination.
-Say an ISP has a streaming service, well, they could allow access to that service with no impact to a user's data plan whereas a competing service would impact their bill.
+Say an ISP has a streaming service, well, they could allow access to that service with no impact to a user's data plan, whereas a competing service would impact their bill.

 The impact on the consumer will be much more subtle than the glaring impact on business.
 Let’s be honest here, Silicon Valley like it or hate it, is the driving force for the majority of innovations in the digital world and it will be affected as well.
-Essentially, over time, with a two-tier internet, innovation will be slowed because small businesses can’t break into a market and with the even further consolidation of the oligopolies that already exist the choices will become more and more narrow.
+Essentially, over time, with a two-tier internet, innovation will be slowed because small businesses can’t break into a market and with the even further consolidation of the oligopolies that already exist, the choices will become more and more narrow.

 Speaking of oligopolies, one horrifying analogy Geist made is to that of a cable company where you are forced by the demons who work there to pick from packages—where what you receive is not at the user's discretion but the companies.

-“We could start seeing the world in which some of the internet packages look a lot more like cable, especially for some of the wireless services, where you have to pick your sites and social media,” he said.
+“We could start seeing a world in which some of the internet packages look a lot more like cable, especially for some of the wireless services, where you have to pick your sites and social media,” he said.

 Another underlying issue at play here is America’s position as a geopolitical leader.
-Geist says in other parts of the world may look to America’s decision as an excuse by other regimes to pull or weaken their own regulations—something Canadians might need to worry about in the future.
+Geist says that other parts of the world may look to America’s decision as an excuse by other regimes to pull or weaken their own regulations—something Canadians might need to worry about in the future.